-- a) technical practicability, and - b) economic practicability.
+- technical practicability, and a) - economic practicability. b)

 Technical practicability refers to the ability to reduce the risk regardless of cost.
 Economic practicability refers to the ability to reduce the risk without making the provision of the medical device an unsound economic proposition.
-Cost and availability implications are considered in deciding what is practicable to the extent that these impact upon the preservation, promotion, or improvement of human health.
+Cost and availability implications are considered in deciding what is practicable to the extent that these impact upon the preservation, promotion or improvement of human health.